Immigration Business Plans: What’s the Difference Between E-2, L-1, and EB-2 NIW Plans?

 • Treaty country ownership compliance

 USCIS wants to see that your investment isn’t marginal and will support you and U.S. workers.
+Entrepreneurs can explore our E2 visa business plan services to strengthen their application.

 L-1 Visa Business Plan (Intra-Company Transfer)